-Action for Children is a national charity which helps and supports around 300,000 of the most vulnerable children, young people and their families through 650 projects in their local communities.
+Action for Children is a national charity which helps and supports over 350,000 of the most vulnerable children, young people and their families through 650 projects in their local communities.

 The Charity was founded in 1869 by Rev. Thomas Bowman Stephenson, a Methodist minister, as a result of his concern for vulnerable and destitute children and young people living rough on the streets of London, and the poverty and danger they faced.
 The Charity was formerly known as the National Children's Home, but in 2008 the name was changed to Action for Children to reflect more accurately the work it does.